ticky/metrick/README.md

 Currently, Metrick includes units for Data and Duration.

-_**Note**: All built-in units are exported with their singular and plural names, here we only list plural for brevity._
+_**Note**: All built-in units are exported with their singular and plural names - here we only list plural for brevity._

 #### Data